-This story illustrates the danger of debris in the road—especially on highways.
 While sometimes the debris may be from falling trees or branches or other natural causes, it can also occur when individuals driving do not properly secure items in their vehicle.
 In this case, for example, the chair in the road had probably fallen out of someone’s car or truck earlier because they had not secured it, or had not made sure the trunk was fully closed.
 Maryland drivers must take extra precautions to avoid risky driving maneuvers like swerving or running stop signs and make sure that their vehicles and the items within them are not a danger to others.
 Failure to do so could result in serious—and even fatal—Maryland car accidents like this one.
 When these accidents occur, those injured can file a personal injury lawsuit under state law to recover financially for the damages they incurred.

 Speak with a Maryland Car Accident Attorney Today